colak/csf-docs/Administrators/creating-ssl-certs-on-webfaction.md

 ## 1) Make sure your WebFaction “domains” and “websites” are correct

-Some may laugh at this initial reality check, but from the process of setting up SSL certificates for CSF, it was discovered that CSF domains weren’t setup in the way we thought they were and wanted.
+Some may laugh at this initial reality check, but from the process of setting up SSL certificates for CSF, it was discovered that some domain configurations were amiss.
 (We “blame” WebFaction’s unconventional dashboard design.
 But, all good.)

-In WebFaction parlance, a “domain” means what you would expect, something of the form _domain.tld_.
-And a “website” is a name you give that domain to conveniently reference the record in the WebFaction dashboard.
-For example, CSF’s main site has the domain, _csf.community_, and we’ve named it “csf”.
-Finally, a “webapp” (or “application”) is any kind of software you have installed in your domain directory.

-In CSF’s situation, we don’t like using “www”.
+In our case, we don’t like using “www”.
 Site visitors should get _csf.community/_ (without “www”) whether they added “www” or not in the URL.
 To do this, we must have a CNAME record setup in the WebFaction dashboard, _in addition_ to using mode_rewrite in the app’s _.htaccess_ file to handle the Class B redirection.
 We didn’t realize this CNAME requirement before.

 So, at minimum, for every domain, we need two website names, one for the target domain and one for the CNAME record.
 Ours, for example: